-The TT/AIS list can be switched to a standard window or an extended window.

-To switch to an extended window, click on the list extension button.
+The information reference window can be switched to a standard window or an extended window.
+To switch to an extended window, click on the List extension button.

-To switch to a standard window, click on the list standard button.
+To switch to a standard window, click on the List Standard button.

 [Example of extended window]